tdepew562/VBA-challenge/README.md

 This VBA script analyzes stock data in Excel worksheets.

 ## Table of Contents
-Introduction
+Introduction,
-Features
+Features,
-Usage
+Usage,
-Requirements
+Requirements,
-Installation
+Installation,
-How to Run
+How to Run,
-Acknowledgements
+Acknowledgements,

 ## Introduction